robchamberspfc/data-standards/helpers/input/what-are-data-standards.md

 ## How standards apply to data

-According to the [Open Data Institute](https://standards.theodi.org/), data standards help people and organisations to publish, access, share and use better quality data.
+According to the [Open Data Institute (ODI)](https://standards.theodi.org/), data standards help people and organisations to publish, access, share and use better quality data.

 Data standards are used to: